 Saving Water in the Bathroom

-With the average person using 17.2 gallons of water man-in-showerduring an 8-minute shower, totaling over 6,000 gallons of water every year (per person!), I don’t need to tell you a lot of water can be saved just in the bathroom.
+With the average person using 17.2 gallons of water during an 8-minute shower, totaling over 6,000 gallons of water every year (per person!), I don’t need to tell you a lot of water can be saved just in the bathroom.
 Shorten that shower to 5 minutes and see serious savings.
 Better yet, install a high-efficiency showerhead, and get even more savings.

 While you are saving water in the shower, it’s also possible to save elsewhere.
 Upgrade to a low-flow toilet, or install a toilet tank bank or toilet flapper.
 And all that water running from your faucet?
 Make sure to turn off the faucet while brushing your teeth, scrubbing your hands, or shaving.
 Or, you can install a dual-spray faucet aerator that will do the work for you.